zzd1992/GBDTMO/README.md

 ```

 ## Results
 We show test performance on six real-world datasets.
-We also show training speed in log scale.
+We also show training time averaged by rounds in log scale.
 Here, GBDT-SO is our own implementation of GBDT for single output.
 ![](figs/time_all.png)

 |  Dataset | MNIST              | Yeast              | Caltech101         | NUS\-WIDE          | MNIST\-inpaining     | Student\-por         |